rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 Types do not have a good synergy with OO.
 Sutyping was invented to formalize OO, but subtyping concepts are very complex.
 Even language designers often get them wrong.
-Frankly, I was shocked abut the amount of inconsistency and arbitrary complexity I have found in TS when preparing this series (see [Part 3]()).
+Frankly, I was shocked abut the amount of inconsistency and arbitrary complexity I have found in TS when preparing this series (see [_add_blank_target Part 3]()).
 TS is obviously not alone in this.
 Java design is very complex, C++ is famous for its arbitrary complexity (and the list goes on).
 I am concerned that TS complexity (high already) will keep increasing.

 Simplicity is about ability to reason about.
-Simplicity is very much related to [clarity]() as it is _easier_ to reason about clear definitions.
-Simplicity is also related to productivity and code automation.
+Simplicity is very much related to [_add_blank_target clarity]() as it is _easier_ to reason about clear definitions.
+Simplicity is also related to productivity and both code optimization and automation.

 One aspect critical to simplicity that is _easy_ to explain and one that we have not discussed yet is _totality_.

-### Partial vs Total
+### Total vs Partial

 Another related term is non-termination.
 Does the function return a value as expected?
-Bunch of things can go wrong:  function can throw exception, loop forever, have unbounded recursion, return unexpected null[^nullsafe].
+Bunch of things can go wrong:  function can throw exception, loop forever, have unbounded recursion, return unexpected `null` or `undefined`[^nullsafe].
 Functions that return result for all inputs are called _total_ otherwise are called _partial_.

 [^nullsafe]: In TS, of course, we have ability to configure compiler to verify null safety.
 In some languages (e.g. JS) you also get partial function by writing code that in certain cases simply does not return.
-TS is good in preventing this situation, for JS mishaps like this it will return `undefined`.
+TS is relatively good in preventing this situation, compiler will say "Not all code paths return a value".

 Total is simple.
 Reasoning about partial functions is much harder.
 Any non-termination bypasses type checker.
 _Using partial functions means types are misleading._

 _side_note_start
 In general case verifying termination is _undecidable_ (it is impossible for a compiler to do that for an arbitrary program).
-This is the famous Turing counterexample to Hilbert's [decidability problem](https://en.wikipedia.org/wiki/Entscheidungsproblem).
-You may also know is as the [halting problem](https://en.wikipedia.org/wiki/Halting_problem).
+This is the famous Turing counterexample to Hilbert's [_add_blank_target decidability problem](https://en.wikipedia.org/wiki/Entscheidungsproblem).
+You may also know is as the [_add_blank_target halting problem](https://en.wikipedia.org/wiki/Halting_problem).
 However, interesting things can be done and languages like Agda, COQ, Idris can guarantee totality[^proofs].
 Outside of this small set of dependently typed languages, the totality is something that developers need to try to enforce on their own (that obviously includes TS).
 _side_note_end